dzikipapiez/mapf-sofai/README.md

 The instance archive already contains the `datasets/` prefix, so it must be extracted from the repository root.
 It contains the 4,950 MovingAI and 4,959 POGEMA manifests used here, their instance lists, and every referenced map and scenario.
-The four system-result files are the complete stitched learned and nonlearnable results, named as `training-dataset_evaluation-dataset`.
-The system-analysis notebook selects one of these files through its `RESULTS` list. `SHA256SUMS` in the release can be used to verify every download.
+The four system experiment result files are named as `training-dataset_evaluation-dataset`.
+The system-analysis notebook selects one of these files through its `RESULTS` list.

 ## Repository structure